 - Create an interesting environment – Babies spend most of their time observing their surroundings.
 They’re curious about their environment, so make sure you provide safe toys and objects that your baby can explore and that stimulate his senses.

 - Redirect, don’t discourage – Children, even as babies, need to move to increase brain connections.
 Remember that no child is a passive learner!
 Try to figure out what is capturing your child’s interest and find a safe way for him to analyze it.
 Use as little restrictions as possible, but always verify his safety.

 - Make time for pretend play – Although you may find some of the new electronic toys the most appealing, you should once in while try to include objects such as boxes, blocks, or sand.
 Granted, they may seem dull, but they can be used in imaginative ways too!
-In fact, these toys are one of the best learning tools because they let curiosity lead the way when he plays.
-Do not tell your child what to do with the material, how to use it or what it should look like in the end.
+In fact, these toys are excellent learning tools because they let curiosity lead the way when children play with them.
+Do not tell your child what to do with the material, how to use it, or what it should look like in the end.
 Let your child’s curiosity be his guide!

 Knowing how to cultivate your child’s curiosity is very important, but there are 3 things you should also keep an eye out for: the curiosity crushers.
 According to Dr. Bruce D. Perry, M.D., Ph.D., an internationally recognized authority on brain development and children in crisis, these are: fear, restrictions, and absence.

-1. Fear: Fear is the #1 killer of curiosity.
+- Fear: It is the #1 killer of curiosity.
 When a child’s world is hectic or when he is afraid, he is not likely to explore.
 Remember that the way you handle a stressful situation, and they way you encourage further exploration helps with his development.